google/zetasql/docs/resolved_ast.md

 //                           matches 1:1 to &lt;argument_list&gt;, while its
 //                           &lt;FunctionSignature::arguments&gt; list still has
 //                           the full argument list.
-//                           The analyzer only sets this field when
-//                           it could be ambiguous for an engine to figure
-//                           out the actual arguments provided, e.g., when
-//                           there are arguments omitted from the call.
-When
-//                           it is provided, engines may use this object to
+//                           Engines may use this object to
 //                           check for the argument names and omitted
 //                           arguments.
 SQLBuilder may also need this object
 //                           in cases when the named argument notation is